Entropic and operational characterizations of dynamic quantum resources: Introduction

 \section{Introduction}

-A quantum resource theory (QRT) is a framework to systematically study one or more feature of quantum mechanics \cite{Horodecki-2013a, Coeke-2016a, Chitambar-2019a}.
-For example, quantum entanglement is a powerful property of multi-party quantum systems whose operational utility can be formally captured within a resource theory \cite{Plenio-2007a, Horodecki-2009a}.
-A QRT takes the perspective of an experimenter who wishes to perform some protocol or task in an operationally-restricted environment.
-While there are ``free'' operations that the experimenter can perform, their limitations prohibit the experimenter from preparing certain objects.
-Such objects are said to possess resource, whereas the objects prepared by the allowed operations are similarly called ``free''.
-In the example of entanglement, the free operations are local operations and classical communication (LOCC), and whatever quantum objects cannot be generated by LOCC possesses entanglement.
+Quantum resource theories (QRTs) provide a systematic and versatile framework for studying different features of quantum mechanics~\cite{Horodecki-2013a, Coeke-2016a, Chitambar-2019a, Gour-2024c}.
+Such a theory adopts the perspective of an experimenter who wishes to carry out an information-processing task in an operationally restricted environment.
+The experimenter is only capable of performing a particular subset of physical operations, known as the ``free'' operations, and all operations beyond the free ones are prohibited.
+This induces a partition of physical objects into two categories, one consisting of those that can be prepared using free operations, and the other consisting of those that cannot.
+Since the experimenter has no means to generate objects in the second category, these objects are deemed as ``resources'' (as they are valuable and rare), in contrast to the ``free'' objects in the first category (which can be obtained at no cost).

-A variety of other QRTs have been studied in the past few years that characterize a wide range of quantum phenomena \cite{Gour-2008a, Brandao-2013a, Grudka-2014a, Veitch-2014a, Gallego-2015a, Streltsov-2017a, Rosset-2018a, Wang-2019a, Buscemi-2020a, Guff-2021a, Kaur-2021a, Wu-2021a, Lipka-Bartosik-2021a}.
-Despite their physical differences, these phenomena have a remarkably similar structure when viewed through the lens of a resource theory.
-Resource measures can be defined in analogous ways, and the allowed resource manipulations can have a similar form across the different theories.
-This has motivated researchers to study the general structure of QRTs, independent of any specific physically-constrained scenario \cite{Horodecki-2013a, Brandao-2015a, Coeke-2016a, Gour-2017a, Regula-2017a, Liu-2017a, Anurag-2018a, Lami-2018a, Chitambar-2019a, Liu-2019a, Takagi-2019a, Takagi-2019b, Fang-2020a, Kuroiwa-2020a, Vijayan-2020a, Takagi-2020a, Gour-2020a}.
-Through an axiomatic approach, one can identify common structural features of different QRTs that emerge after assuming a minimal set of physical properties.
+The rationale behind QRTs is the observation that many quantum phenomena can be captured by the same, aforementioned, formalism.
+An archetypal example is the theory of entanglement~\cite{Plenio-2007a, Horodecki-2009a}, in a version of which the free operations consist of local operations and classical communication (LOCC) and whatever quantum state cannot be generated using LOCC possesses the resource of entanglement.
+A variety of other quantum phenomena have been formalized and studied within the framework of QRTs~\cite{Gour-2008a, Brandao-2013a, Grudka-2014a, Veitch-2014a, Gallego-2015a, Streltsov-2017a, Rosset-2018a, Wang-2019a, Buscemi-2020a, Guff-2021a, Kaur-2021a, Wu-2021a}.
+Despite their different physical natures, these phenomena have a remarkably similar structure when viewed through the lens of resource theories, and their analyses admit a similar methodology.
+This has motivated a series of efforts towards understanding the \emph{general} structure of QRTs, independent of any specification of the resource~\cite{Horodecki-2013a, Brandao-2015a, Coeke-2016a, Gour-2017a, Regula-2017a, Liu-2017a, Lami-2018a, Chitambar-2019a, Liu-2019a, Takagi-2019b, Fang-2020a, Kuroiwa-2020a, Uola-2019a, Gour-2020a, Lami-2021a, Gour-2024c, George-2024a}.
+Following an axiomatic approach, common structural features of different QRTs can be identified by assuming a minimal set of algebraic properties, and further valuable insights can be inferred on that basis.